Download the template and use it in a presentation or discuss it with your team.

 The From Soloing to Orchestration graphic shows more examples of ensembles.
 Which ones do you know, and which ones apply to the way you listen?
 Explore the ones you don’t know yet and find out more about how they sound and who they are.

-Please remember that in music from approximately nine musicians, you need a conductor to synchronise and give the cues.
+Please remember that in classical music from approximately nine musicians, you need a conductor to synchronise and give the cues.
 With less than nine, one or more players will collectively sync and give cues.
-It makes a difference if you work with a very detailed score, a lead sheet, or just principles.
+But, it makes a difference if you work with a very detailed score, a lead sheet, or just principles.

 Download the template